kaleidawave/crates-release-gh-action/README.md

 Inputs:
 - `version`, the new version can be major/minor/patch or semver.
 Defaults to "patch"
 - `crates-token`, A crates.io publishing token
 - `working-directory`, The directory which `Cargo.toml` is in.
-Defaults to "."
+Defaults to ".".
+Use when updating packages in workspaces

 Outputs:
-- `new-version`, the new version in semver form
+- `new-version`, the new version in semver form e.g. `0.2.0`

 ### Example usage